chrisrobertspdx/chrisrobertspdx.github.io/_posts/2017-11-29-cli_gem_project.markdown

 ---

 My gem is called Race Finder.
-As the name suggests it scrapes the racecenter web site for a list of current races, presents a list of these races and gives the user the opportunity to get more informations about a particular race.
+As the name suggests it scrapes the racecenter web site for a list of current races, presents a list of these races and gives the user the opportunity to get more information about a particular race.
 Version 2.0 will give the user the chance to generate the initial race list based on type and location.
 This is what it looks like:

 ```
 1. Seward Solstice Trail Run